shradha-pol/shradha-pol/README.md

 </p>

 <p align="center">
-  ✨ Welcome to my little corner of GitHub ✨<br>
+  ✨ Welcome to my little corner of GitHub! ✨<br>
   I love exploring data, building simple projects, and growing my tech skills one day at a time.<br>
   My goal is to create work that is <b>clean, meaningful, and beginner-friendly</b>
 </p>